DouglasAllen/iron-websites/python/tools/index.rst

 ==================================
-Python tools for Visual Studio
+Python Tools for Visual Studio
 ==================================
-`Python tools`_ provide a
+`Python Tools`_ provide a
 *Python code editor*, a
 *file-based project system*, and an
 *interactive Python interpreter*,